Are You Focusing On The Right Thing At The Right Time?

 Validate & Take Action

-The initial stage of the Next Level Business Navigator is the world of ‘Dream Up’.
+The initial stage of the 5 Stages of Business is the world of ‘Dream Up’.

 The ‘Dream Up’ stage is exactly what it sounds like.
 There is no business yet – only a dream, idea, or desire for one.
 If you’re at this stage, you’re typically working in a job or career you want to get out of.